tableau/tabcmd/docs/index.md

 The options -s, -t, -u, and -p are among the tabcmd global variables, which can be used with any command.

 For more information, see [tabcmd Commands](tabcmd_cmd).

+## Log file
+Full log information is written to the `tabcmd.log` file.
+This file is included in the directory where the tabcmd program is running.